about

-Born and raised in Karachi, Halar Soomro is an artist, cultural researcher, and an archivist currently based in Maastricht.
-Moving across installation, text, video and performance art, and archival material, Halar’s practice delves into the intersections of memory, displacement, and post-colonial identities.
+Born and raised in Karachi (Southern Pakistan), Halar is an artist, cultural researcher, and an archivist currently based in Maastricht, The Netherlands.
+Moving across installation, text, video and archival material, Halar’s practice delves into the intersections of memory, displacement, and post-colonial realities of South Asia.
 Rooted in his family’s migration following the 1947 Partition of India, his work questions the idea of post-colonial Pakistan and what it means to have inherited a fractured homeland.
-His practice incorporates interdisciplinary methods, including multimedia installations, digitization of familial artifacts, field trips,oral history documentation,ethnographic research and textile.
-Motivated by a deep desire to challenge fabricated socio-political divides within South Asia, Halar’s work fosters a nuanced understanding of liberation, emphasizing cultural reclamation and collective healing amidst fragmented histories.
+His practice incorporates interdisciplinary methods, including multimedia installations, digitization of familial artifacts, field trips, oral history documentation, ethnographic research and textile.

-A graduate of the Maastricht Institute of Arts, Halar has exhibited extensively across Europe, including his ongoing project Ghar: Frames of Recollected Memories, showcased at Dutch Design Week, Landbouwbelang Maastricht and VOX-POP Amsterdam.
-His video works Nani, Karachi, and I is an earnest exploration of his grandmother’s migration to post-Partition Karachi, having to sculpt her life from the fragments of a divided homeland, blending restored family archives, intimate interviews, and recreated memories in an effort to collectively remember inherited trauma.
+A graduate of the Maastricht Institute of Arts, Halar has exhibited extensively across The Netherlands and Belgium, including his ongoing project Ghar: Frames of Recollected Memories ” (2023) , showcased at DISPLAYCED 2025 (NL) , Dutch Design Week (NL) , and Landbouwbelang (NL).
+His most recent work, a multimedia installation titled “ From Dhoongri to Karachi ” (2025) is an earnest exploration of his grandmother’s migration to post-Partition Karachi, having to sculpt her life from the fragments of a divided homeland, blending restored family archives, intimate interviews, and recreated memories in an effort to collectively remember inherited trauma.

 This video work, contirbutes to a larger and ongoing research question of his inherited fractured home - Pakistan.
 He is currently working on an art publication titled, “Ghar: Volume I”, comprising his field notes, diary scans, maps, and sribbles of home from his trip to Pakistan in the fall of 2023.